-Cultivation tiers are set in one of two ways. devoted to growing plants ("canopy space").
+Cultivation tiers are set in one of two wavs. square footage of space devoted to growing plants ("canopy space").
 Others set tiers based on the maximum number of plants that can be grown. overtaken by large cultivators, setting size limits would greatly reduce the chances of that happening.